aridoza/foundational-java/oop-java-lesson/03.objects-lesson/README.md

 Now there are two different variables with the same name _age_; the instance variable `private float age` and the method argument float age.

-That is all well and good, and the class will compile with no objections.
-But let's say you want to assign the value of the method variable to the class variable.
+Let's say you want to assign the value of the method variable to the class variable.
 If you say:
 ```java
     private float age;